Tabletop photography is a specific way of product photography whereby the focus is on a small object, usually against a controlled environment.

 Choosing the Tabletop Photo Backdrop

-The background is going to form the backdrop for all your images and is thus very important for the overall appearance of the result.
+The tabletop background for photography is going to form the backdrop for all your images and is thus very important for the overall appearance of the result.

-Choose a color or texture which will contrast well with your product.
+Choose a color or texture that will contrast well with your product.
 White, gray, and black backdrops seem to be very popular choices for a clean, professional look.

 Preparing Reflectors to Control Shadows